-The 2013 Chicago TARDIS Masquerade costume presentation is the showpiece of the Chicago TARDIS convention, and will take place in our main programming ballroom on Saturday evening at or around 7:30 PM.
-Here are the rules for entering the competition:
+The 2013 Chicago TARDIS Masquerade costume presentation is the showpiece of the Chicago TARDIS convention, and will take place in our main programming ballroom on Saturday evening approximately 7:30 PM.

 You must meet the following requirements in order to participate in the Chicago TARDIS 2013 Masquerade: